rmvanhees/moniplot/README.md

 # moniplot
-Moniplot is a Python data visualization library for (satellite) instrument monitoring
+Moniplot is a Python data visualization library based on [matplotlib](https://matplotlib.org).
+It provides a high-level interface for drawing attractive and informative graphics of onground calibration data analysis or inflight instrument monitoring.